Paradeluxe/Praasper/README.md

 **Praditor** is applied to perform **Voice Activity Detection (VAD)** algorithm to trim the currently existing word/character-level timestamps to **millisecond level**.
 It is a Speech Onset Detection (SOT) algorithm we developed for langauge researchers.

 **SenseVoiceSmall** is used to transcribe the audio file, which does not offer timestamps.
+It is a lightweight ASR model compatible with even laptop.
 It has better support for short-length audio files, compared to *Whisper*.

+In addition, in case that users want to designate one langauge throughout transcription, an additional **LLM** (`Qwen/Qwen2.5-1.5B-Instruct`) is added to the framework to correct potential deviation from

 # Setup
 ## pip installation